umbraco/rfcs/cms/0024-implement-the-new-backoffice.md

 The old backoffice has a set of unit tests using Karma and a set of acceptance tests using Cypress for the UI.
 The acceptance tests for the old backoffice will be converted to [Playwright](https://playwright.dev/) in the future and we will try to transfer that work to the new backoffice project, and use it for both unit and end-to-end testing.

 Traditional tools are not designed for piercing the Shadow DOM of Web Components, but this is where Playwright becomes especially handy since it by default looks through an arbitrary number of open shadow roots when selecting elements.

+### Security & Updates

+Security is an ever present thing to consider: Any external library that we install must be maintained and updated regularly whenever a security patch is released following a CVE or otherwise.
+This is more easily done on an auto-updated product such as a SaaS product, but with Umbraco CMS being an installed product, we do not have that luxury.
+As an example, Umbraco 7 was released in 2013 using the new-at-the-time AngularJS framework.
+This framework is now considered end-of-life as of January 2022 and will no longer receive updates.

+We will strive to maintain the security of the backoffice and the UI Library by using tools such as GitHub's Dependabot to automatically keep the backoffice and UI Library up to date and [CodeQL](https://codeql.github.com/) to catch low-hanging fruit before any code is merged.
+We will also try to lock down the versions of the various third-party libraries to a specific version so that we may vet any updates before they are applied.

 ## Moving forward